angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 #### Game 1

 My opponent starts with Plains into :card[Aether Vial].
-I lead off with :card[Underground Sea] into Dark Ritual into DD.
+I lead off with :card[Underground Sea] into Dark Ritual into Dd.
 I build the _Death and Taxes special_ pile of [Fetch, Fetch, TO, Land, Land].
 He doesn't draw any relevant interaction or pressure, and I win 2 turns later (with the help of a cantrip).